-Slip and fall accidents can occur anywhere: at stores, restaurants, theaters/ stadiums, parks, playgrounds, retirement homes, private residences and workplaces.
+Slip-and-fall accidents can occur anywhere: at stores, restaurants, theaters/ stadiums, parks, playgrounds, retirement homes, private residences and workplaces.
 Property owners are responsible for keeping their premises safe and in good condition, but they may not always do so.
-It is important to know your rights if you have experienced a slip and fall accident.
+It is important to know your rights if you have experienced a slip-and-fall accident.

-Why you need a personal injury attorney for a slip and fall case
+Why you need a personal injury attorney for a slip-and-fall case

-Establishing who’s at fault in slip and fall accidents – or premises liability cases – can be complicated.
+Establishing who’s at fault in slip-and-fall accidents – or premises liability cases – can be complicated.
 It is especially important to determine who owns the property where you experienced the slip and fall.
-A common misconception is that the business that occupies a space owns the building; often, this is not true.
-If you fall in your office, you may be eligible for both workers’ compensation from your employer (since the injury happened during work) as well as a settlement from a third-party slip and fall case.
+A common misconception is that the business that occupies a space owns the building.
+Often, this is not true.
+If you fall in your office, you may be eligible for both workers’ compensation from your employer (since the injury happened during work) as well as a settlement from a third-party slip-and-fall case.
 The owner of your office building would be at fault in the premises liability case, not your employer.

-Common examples of cases include:
+Common examples of cases

 • Slipping caused by extreme weather conditions (ice, rain, etc.)